alicewish/markdown/series/Tomb-of-Dracula.md

 Marvel

+The Tomb of Dracula (1979-1980)

+The Lord of Vampires enters the modern age after being summoned forth by a woman obsessed with the supernatural!
+Meanwhile, recently divorced Sandy Sommers tries to overcome her grief through therapy and the slog of dating...but will a new job offer in Transylvania be the escape she truly needs?

 Tomb of Dracula (1972-1979)

 Frank Drake, the descendant of Count Dracula, has inherited the Count's castle.
 With a plan to turn the castle into a tourist hot-spot, Frank sets out for Transylvania.
 But something dark lurks in the bowels of Castle Dracula!